cltpr/cltpr.github.io/booking_en.md

 ---

-Now you could book your holidays from the 1st of June!
+Now you could book your holidays from the 1st of July!

-Contact us by email!!
+Contact us by email or phone!!